 $ sudo rmdir <directory name>

-rm command in Linux
+rm command in linux

-As you have seen rmdir is incapable to remove a directory which has contents there here it comes to the rm devil which is also known as rm command in Linux which is one of the most dangerous commands in Linux and to be used very wisely.
+As you have seen rmdir is incapable to remove a directory that has contents there here it comes to the rm devil which is also known as the rm command in Linux which is one of the most dangerous commands in Linux and to be used very wisely.
 Extra space between rm command may lead to disaster and end up with the removal of entire contents.

 It has the capability of deleting files and folders also.
 You can use syntax like below.

-cp command in Linux
+cp command in linux

 cp command in Linux is a very much used command in the everyday life of Linux users. cp is derived from word copy. cp command is used to copy files from the source directory to the target directory.

-mv command in Linux
+mv command in linux

 mv command in Linux also very important Linux commands almost similar to cp but the difference is that cp command leaves copy intact at source but mv command does not leave files and folders at source it simply moves to the new location.